 The safety and welfare of all of our pupils at Solefield School is our highest priority.
-The school will follow the procedures laid down by our own Local Authority (LA): Kent County Council (KCC) together with the guidance contained in the DfE's guidance 'Keeping Children Safe in Education' (KCSIE 2022) and 'Children Missing Education' September 2016.
+The school will follow the procedures laid down by our own Local Authority (LA): Kent County Council (KCC) together with the guidance contained in the DfE's guidance 'Keeping Children Safe in Education' (KCSIE 2023) and 'Children Missing Education' September 2016.

-This Children Missing Education Policy applies to all pupils including those pupils in the Early Years Foundation Stage (EYFS).
+This Children Missing and Absent from Education Policy applies to all pupils including those pupils in the Early Years Foundation Stage (EYFS).